dalejrodriguez/chainctl_docker/README.md

 This repository is for building and distributing the chainctl Docker image.
 The chainctl tool itself is provided by Chainguard.
 Please refer to Chainguard's licensing terms for the chainctl binary.
 =======
-This is a dockerized version of chainctl.

-This version is a side project and not an official release from chainguard.

-Usage:

- docker run --rm \
-   --env identity="foo" \
-   --env identity_token="bar" \
-   chainctl-image:latest \
-  chainctl img list --parent=example.com